SenSecurity/Founding/README.md

 ```
 ### Utilize Donut to generate the Shellcode

-To help generating shellcode I added to the releases [donut](https://github.com/TheWover/donut), using this project we can provide an .exe binarie that we want to run and donut will generate .bin shellcode.
+To help generating shellcode I added to the releases [donut](https://github.com/TheWover/donut), using this project we can provide an .exe binary that we want to run and donut will generate .bin shellcode.
 ```bash
 donut.exe --input:mimikatz.exe --output:mimi.bin
 ```